Sev5000/Pico2_12bitADC_PCMAudio/README.md

 <img src="https://github.com/Sev5000/Pico2_12bitADC_PCMAudio/blob/main/Pico2%20Adapter%20PCB%20Render.png?raw=true" alt="">

 Features:
+- The Pico 2 can be socketed with and without a DVI sock
 - Mounting holes for the AD9226 pcb, PCM1802 and a socketed Pi Pico 2 with DVI sock (original and adafruit verfied)
 - Audio input with either chinch or 3.5mm jack
 - Jumper to choose between head switch input and clipping bit of the AD9226